jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-04.md

 simple numbers but fractions, are not an aliquot part or aliquot parts of the differing terms, in relation to any number.
 For instance the two proportions 1:2 and 1:4 are to each other as the number 1 to the number 2.
 They are, then, commensurable, for 1:4 is twice T2.

 There is room for this in the series of continuous doubling alone.**” For in the series of triples, and the other multiples, two consonant propor­ tions do not occur.

 Thus 1:9 is indeed triple 1:3; but only 1:3 is among the consonances, and T9 is among the dissonances, by Axiom 111.
 We can see the same thing in non-multiples.

-Thus in the case of the sesqui- alterate proportion, 2:3, a consonance, its multiple certainly occurs and is thus commensurable; for 4:9 is to 2:3 as the number 2 is to 1, but 4:9 is not among the consonances.
+Thus in the case of the sesqui-alterate proportion, 2:3, a consonance, its multiple certainly occurs and is thus commensurable; for 4:9 is to 2:3 as the number 2 is to 1, but 4:9 is not among the consonances.

 On the contrary two others are consonant, as in the series of continuous doubles, like T4 and 2:3.
 These two proportions are not commensurable with each other, that is, they are not as number to number; for the excess of T 4 over 2:3, 3:8, is not measurable by either T4 or 2:3.

 Therefore the consonant intervals are by nature prior to the smaller intervals which we name melodic; and they are not composed of melodic intervals as if of elements, or of some smaller quantity, but on the contrary the melodic intervals arise from the consonances, as if from causes.

 At this point we must take note that the word “composition” is ambiguous.
-Sometimes it denotes the natural origin of a thing, some times however the quantitative division of a thing, which is not an origin, but rather a destruction, as when we say that a circle is made up of three thirds, first mentally dividing the circle into three, or when we say that the human body is composed of members, not because the members existed before the body, and the body was as­ sembled and constructed from them, as a house is from stones and wood, but because the body in virtue of its bulk is divisible into these members, which separately and independently are no longer a functional body.
+Sometimes it denotes the natural origin of a thing, some times however the quantitative division of a thing, which is not an origin, but rather a destruction, as when we say that a circle is made up of 3 thirds, first mentally dividing the circle into three, or when we say that the human body is composed of members, not because the members existed before the body, and the body was assembled and constructed from them, as a house is from stones and wood, but because the body in virtue of its bulk is divisible into these members, which separately and independently are no longer a functional body.

-In the former sense we must say that consonant intervals are com ­ posed neither of other consonances nor of melodic intervals.
-In the latter sense the consonant intervals, which are larger, certainly do con­ sist, and are thus in a sense composed (as we ourselves have assumed previously) of the smaller consonances, and the smallest consonances of melodic intervals, and so on, because they are analyzed into these elements, so to speak; but the various intervals among themselves do not consist of some larger number of intervals of a single very small kind, common to each other, and cannot be analyzed into any such.
+In the former sense we must say that consonant intervals are composed neither of other consonances nor of melodic intervals.

+In the latter sense the consonant intervals, which are larger, certainly do consist, and are thus in a sense composed (as we ourselves have assumed previously) of the smaller consonances, and the smallest consonances of melodic intervals, and so on, because they are analyzed into these elements, so to speak; but the various intervals among themselves do not consist of some larger number of intervals of a single very small kind, common to each other, and cannot be analyzed into any such.

 However, the consonant intervals also have related causes, yet they do not all have the same cause, but each its own special cause, distinct from the others’ causes, as has been explained previously.

-For conso­ nance is a property of the actual intervals, not according to their quan­ tity directly, nor directly according to their relationships, but accord­ ing to their relationships qualitatively (that is, in a sense, as figured).
+For consonance is a property of the actual intervals, not according to their quantity directly, nor directly according to their relationships, but according to their relationships qualitatively (that is, in a sense, as figured).

-Thus to seek to establish a smallest interval which is common to them is inappropriate, since smallest and greatest are observed not in qual­ ities but in bare quantities and in their proportions, whereas to divide consonances, as consonances, is to destroy a kind of consonance, and in its place to establish either other kinds of consonance, or dissonant melodic intervals, or even downright unmelodic intervals.
+Thus to seek to establish a smallest interval which is common to them is inappropriate, since smallest and greatest are observed not in qualities but in bare quantities and in their proportions, whereas to divide consonances, as consonances, is to destroy a kind of consonance, and in its place to establish either other kinds of consonance, or dissonant melodic intervals, or even downright unmelodic intervals.
 An interval therefore does not take the causes or elements of its consonance from parts as if they were basic principles, in the same way as commensurable quantities are built up by the multiplication of a common measure, and along with that measure belong to one and the same type.

-On the contrary, what the ancients took to be the basic principles of con­ sonances (tones, I mean, and semitones and dieses”^) originate from the consonances as their true basic principles.
+On the contrary, what the ancients took to be the basic principles of consonances (tones, I mean, and semitones and dieses”^) originate from the consonances as their true basic principles.

-For although the consonances do consist of these melodic inter- The type of a vals which are not consonant (if not from a single one in common, consonance as ^ such does not at least from several combined with each other in various ways), yet arise from that must not be attributed to the actual consonance of the interval, number of melodic intervals
+For although the consonances do consist of these melodic inter- The type of a vals which are not consonant (if not from a single one in common, consonance as such does not at least from several combined with each other in various ways), yet arise from that must not be attributed to the actual consonance of the interval, number of melodic intervals

 For if the melodic intervals imparted to a larger interval, which was composed of them, its own consonance, that would always occur in any multiple of melodic intervals, and the more melodic intervals there were in it, the better would be the consonance.
 However that is false, for as we shall hear below, two tones combined make a consonance, three combined make up a dissonant interval.

-Nevertheless the fact that a consonance can be analyzed into dis­ sonant melodic intervals, as will follow, is clearly accidental to that consonance considered on its own, and occurs only insofar as several
+Nevertheless the fact that a consonance can be analyzed into dissonant melodic intervals, as will follow, is clearly accidental to that consonance considered on its own, and occurs only insofar as several

 consonances are compared with each other, each originating from its own basic principles.

-Therefore melodic intervals are defined as being all the differences between consonances which are smaller than the double interval;’” and the natural faculty of hearing does not admit any other intervals as melodic but those which arise from this subtraction.
-Thus the con­ sonant intervals take their origin from geometry and the construct- ible figures, but the melodic intervals from the actual consonances;
+Therefore melodic intervals are defined as being all the differences between consonances which are smaller than the double interval and the natural faculty of hearing does not admit any other intervals as melodic but those which arise from this subtraction.

+Thus the consonant intervals take their origin from geometry and the construct- ible figures, but the melodic intervals from the actual consonances;
 and the melodic intervals stand in relation to the consonances just as in geometry the Apotomae (inexpressible lines) stand to those ex­